freeCodeCamp/freeCodeCamp/curriculum/challenges/english/11-machine-learning-with-python/machine-learning-with-python-projects/cat-and-dog-image-classifier.md

 Recreate the `train_image_generator` using `ImageDataGenerator`.

-Since there are a small number of training examples there is a risk of overfitting.
+Since there are a small number of training examples, there is a risk of overfitting.
 One way to fix this problem is by creating more training data from existing training examples by using random transformations.

 Add 4-6 random transformations as arguments to `ImageDataGenerator`.
 Make sure to rescale the same as before.